xubeisi/stjudecab.github.io/_pages/home.md

 ---
-title: "Sanders Lab - Home"
+title: "SJCAB Epigenetics - Home"
 layout: homelay
-excerpt: "Sanders Lab at UCSF."
+excerpt: "SJCAB Epigenetics St. Jude."
 sitemap: false
 permalink: /
 ---

-# Welcome to Sanders Lab at UCSF
+# Welcome to SJCAB Epigenetics St. Jude

 ![]({{ site.url }}{{ site.baseurl }}/images/Lab_Logo_v6c.png){: style="width: 170px; float: left;margin-right: 20px; border: 10px"}

-The Sanders Lab aims to identify the etiology of developmental disorders through the discovery of genetic risk factors.
+The SJCAB Epigenetics aims to identify the etiology of developmental disorders through the discovery of genetic risk factors.
 Over the past few years there has been rapid progress in identifying the genes that play a role in autism spectrum disorder (ASD).
 We aim to continue this progress, leverage these findings to build a more complete understanding of ASD, and to extend this approach to other human disorders, including congenital malformations.

 There are five main areas of research: